 I am also genuinely shocked by the amount of parents calling to talk about how their children don't take care of them and the number of young girls who've been rendered infertile by cancer and are too scared to tell their pregnant friends.

 Once, a woman called to tell me that she was standing in front of her apartment but couldn't bring herself to go inside because she was sick of her husband.
 Her entire life was built around that relationship so she hadn't dared to leave to him.
 Another time, I spoke with an an old lady who told me that nobody wanted to visit her.
 She was slowly going blind but had seen her daughter stealing from her.
 She was afraid of confronting her about it because she thought she might never come back.

 Surprisingly enough, I have never found myself overwhelmed by the sort of emotion that accompanies confessions like this.
 Sure, it's hard to hear these things but it's important to keep in mind how much this sort of call means to the person on the line.
 Sometimes, myself and the caller even end up laughing together.
 I have, in many cases, felt close to people and grateful that I was afforded a glimpse of their everyday life.

-After each call, we have to write down the time the conversation began and when it ended, precisely what sort of conversation it was, and then sum the whole thing up in a few lines.
+After each call, we have to write down the time the conversation began and when it ended, precisely what sort of conversation it was and then sum the whole thing up in a few lines.
 These notes aren't for anything other than catharsis for the listener.
-The center is full of files detailing each and every one of the calls and I must admit that I've thought about reading them more than once.
+The centre is full of files detailing each and every one of the calls and I must admit that I've thought about reading them more than once.
 In the end, I never do and that's probably for the best.